ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```

 It's also worth noting that by nature of `*args` capturing all additional positional arguments, any further parameters become keyword only.

+> TODO: Split slide into two, highlighting the extra argument, and then what it becomes.

 ------
 ```python[5,9]